PRIVATE THERAPY

 • Treatment Resources

-The various ways in which I work with one, both, or all parents or caregivers of teens with eating disorders is through:
+The various ways in which I may work with parents or caregivers with kids of all ages:

 1. Psychoeducation-I help educate you about your teen’s issues, what their needs may be, and how to support and communicate with them.
 I can also offer resources to help you learn more.